 The first snowfall of the season in the San Juans was just deep enough to allow for a bit of a nordic ski tour, so we decided to test the breathability of the Pluma while working hard.

 While conducting our stationary bike breathability tests, it felt relatively hot and sweaty, up there with similarly constructed Alpha FL and Arc'teryx Beta AR.
-It was noticeably less comfortable while working up a sweat than the air permeable shells we tested, like the Outdoor Research Axiom that uses a Gore-Tex Active membrane.
+It was noticeably less comfortable while working up a sweat than jackets that use Gore-Tex Active membrane.
 It has dual pit zips that provide some ventilation relief but lacks mesh-lined pockets or a two-way front zipper that would have aided this process.
-We gave it 6 out of 10 points.

 Wearing the Patagonia Pluma on the stationary bike during our controlled breathability testing.
 The Gore-Tex Pro membrane breathed reasonably well, although we were super hot and sweaty inside the jacket for this test.